qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 ==================================================

-Many third party plugins are using httplib2 to create HTTP connections instead of integrating with ``QgsNetworkAccessManager`` and its related Authentication Infrastructure integration.
+Many third party plugins are using httplib2 to create HTTP connections instead of integrating with :class:`QgsNetworkAccessManager <qgis.core.QgsNetworkAccessManager>` and its related Authentication Infrastructure integration.
 To facilitate this integration an helper python function has been created called ``NetworkAccessManager``.
 Its code can be found `here
 <https://github.com/boundlessgeo/qgis-geoserver-plugin/blob/master/geoserverexplorer/geoserver/networkaccessmanager.py#L78>`_.